cite-architecture/cite-services-spec/README.md

 ## Initial specifications

 We are working first on a `texts` microservice.
-See [current draft specification](texts-specification.md)
+See the [current draft specification](texts-specification.md).

 ## Planned specifications